 - Discuss how you can migrate an existing DS and AM configuration to Kubernetes

 - Migrate the DS configuration and sample user data

 - Update your Amster pod configuration for an existing AM deployment

 - Migrate an existing AM configuration to Kubernetes

-- Customize the AM web application before installation using a script
+- Customize the AM web application during deployment

 - Implement the required changes to IDM to update IDM from a previous release

 - Migrate a server configuration from a previous version of IDM to Kubernetes

 - Migrate user data from a previous version of IDM to Kubernetes

 Lesson 3: Building and Pushing Docker Images for the ForgeRock Identity Management Platform

 - Describe how you can build and push Docker images for the ForgeRock Identity Platform